Gaze3P: Gaze-Based Prediction of User-Perceived Privacy

 \subsubsection{Visual Privacy}

-For private attribute recognition, we compared our findings with the VISPR \cite{orekondy2017advisor} evaluation.
-While they only input the stimuli, we replicated their models and metrics on our dataset and inputted the gaze data alone vs the gaze and stimuli.
-As shown in \cref{tab:attribute}, when used in conjunction with stimuli, gaze data enhances the informational richness available to the model by providing additional features that complement the stimuli.
-However, even when gaze data is used in isolation, it remains beneficial while reducing the amount of shared data.
-Note that the models used are relatively basic for the sake of comparison with \cite{orekondy2017advisor}, and more advanced models could potentially enhance the results.
+For private attribute recognition, as shown in \cref{tab:attribute}, we compared our findings with the VISPR \cite{orekondy2017advisor} evaluation as well as other SOTA models.
+While \cite{orekondy2017advisor} only input the stimuli, we replicated their models and metrics on our dataset and inputted the gaze data alone vs the gaze and stimuli.
 Nonetheless, we observed that, as shown in \cref{fig:spp_ablation} (left to right): (i) when using gaze as the only input, the models are able to identify objects that occupy a significant proportion of the image space while failing at identifying other subordinate attributes such as age or gender; (ii) when augmenting the stimulus with the gaze data, the models are able to identify more fine-grained details such as wedding rings and tattoos that the stimuli-alone version fails at (as long as the participants paid attention to such details), (iii) in all versions, models fail at identifying the relationship-based attributes (as also reported by \cite{orekondy2017advisor}) since they require some reasoning capabilities that our basic models do not achieve.